The Torrey Pine

 With its long, needle-bearing branches twisting into unique shapes, and its growth amongst picturesque sandstone bluffs, the Torrey pine Pinus torreyana is a beloved San Diego icon.
 The species is a Southern California endemic, growing naturally only along the central coast of San Diego County and on Santa Rosa Island, 173 miles off the coast of Santa Barbara.
 This rarity has garnered the Torrey pine status as the rarest pine in North America.

 The species, however, is also in peril.
 The effects of drought and bark beetle outbreaks have already taken a noticeable toll on trees on the mainland, a combination that will worsen with increasing climate change.
-To mitigate these threats, our team in Plant Conservation at the San Diego Zoo Institute for Conservation Research is partnering with scientists at California State Parks to work toward preserving this local charismatic conifer.
+To mitigate these threats, our team in Plant Conservation at San Diego Zoo Wildlife Alliance is partnering with scientists at California State Parks to work toward preserving this local charismatic conifer.

 Like many conifers in our region, Torrey pines are experiencing a warmer, drier climate that weakens trees and provides conditions favorable to bark beetle pests.
 Without sufficient water, trees may be unable to produce enough oleoresin, a viscous substance that acts as a chemical defense and a means of physically flushing beetles from trees.
 Individual beetles are only millimeters long, but they can recruit mass numbers through pheromone signaling.
 With substantial numbers of beetles tunneling into and feeding on inner bark tissues (critical for the pines’ normal growth and development), the pests can overwhelm a tree’s defenses and take it down.